Chester B. Bowles: Personal life

 Bowles married twice and had children by both marriages.
 His first wife was Julia Fisk.
 They married in 1925 and divorced in 1933.
 The marriage produced two children, a son, Chester Jr., and a daughter, Barbara.
-Chester Bowles Jr. is an architect.
+Chester Bowles Jr. was an architect in San Francisco.

 In 1934, the year after his divorce, Bowles married Dorothy Stebbens.
 They had three children together: two daughters, Cynthia and Sally, and a son, Samuel.
-Samuel Bowles is a well-known economist, while Sally Bowles (1938-2011) continued her father's tradition of public service, which lifelong dedication she attributed to her years as a school-girl studying in a public school in India, where she and her siblings were the only non-Indian students.
+Samuel Bowles is a well-known economist, while Sally Bowles (1938–2011) continued her father's tradition of public service, which lifelong dedication she attributed to her years as a school-girl studying in a public school in India, where she and her siblings were the only non-Indian students.

 A public housing project in northwest Hartford, Connecticut, Bowles Park, is named in Bowles's honor.
 Connecticut Route 9 between Old Saybrook and Cromwell is also designated as the Chester Bowles Highway.